 Research

-This page summarizes some of the recent research I worked on during my PhD with my advisor Matey Neykov, and continue to on the side as I transition toward my postdoctoral research.
+This page summarizes my ongoing postdoctoral research supervised by Donald Estep, Director of the Canadian Statistical Sciences Institute, as well as past work during my PhD with my advisor Matey Neykov.
 A full list of the resulting publications can be found on my Publications page.

 Shape-Constrained Mean Estimation